|Login||Logout||Register||Contact the Webmaster||PayPal Me|

 Mix together, then add wet ingredients: milk, eggs, liquor.

-Add filling: raisins, currants, sultanas, dried fruit, candied citrus, chopped nuts.
+Add filling: rum-soaked dried fruit, raisins, currants, sultanas, cherries, candied citrus, chopped nuts.

 Stir it all up.
 This is why the pudding needs to be steamed instead of oven baked: the pudding is very dense and heavy, and it will be difficult to stir.
 This is correct.